 Ariel Dorfman is widely recognized as one of the most important living Latin American writers and intellectuals.
 Chronologically, he might be considered a member of the Post-Boom generation in Latin American narrative fiction, along with fellow Chileans Antonio Skármeta and Isabel Allende, but the fact that he has gone beyond the narrative genre to become a prolific writer of essays, is also considered an accomplished poet, and—perhaps most prominently—a critically acclaimed playwright, makes Dorfman a challenging case for the parameters of conventional literary history.
-Having lived many years as an exile in Europe and the United States since the overthrow of the government of Salvador Allende in Chile in 1973, he …
+Having lived many years as an exile in Europe and the United States since the overthrow of the government of Salvador Allende in Chile in 1973, he was a highly …

 We have have no profile for this entry.
 If you are a qualified scholar and you wish to write for The Literary Encyclopedia, please click here to contact us.